dangeroustech/MPGSMerchantServer/README.md

 ## Deploy via Docker

 The sample docker-compose.yml can be used by simply running `docker-compose up -d` or the port can be altered by changing the mapping according to the [Docker Port Specification](https://docs.docker.com/compose/compose-file/#ports).
+Set the environment variables with your Mastercard Payment Gateway Services information.

 ## API Specification